chinmaygiri007/Bike-rental-forecasting/README.md

 1. train_BS & test_BS - These are two datasets collected during 2011 and 2012, when this all started.
 It contains the various attributes like datetime, season, holiday and etc. "train_BS.csv" helps us in training the model, whereas "test_BS" helps in testing.

+2. Bike_Sharing_implementation.ipynb - This the python notebook, which contains the ML model.
+On which Exploratory data analysis, Model training, testing are performed.